darkmatter/universal-turbo-stack/README.md

 directory `cd` in your terminal.
 It looks for a file called `.envrc` and automatically runs it, assuming you allowed permission for that path.

-Together with flox, this enables zero command onboarding and setup, so long as they are properly configured.
-They both respect subdirectories as well as layering, so a base config can live at the repo root, and we can have 2 python apps with separate python version which configure themselves when we `cd` into them.
+Together with Nix, this enables zero command onboarding and setup, so long as they are properly configured.
+They both respect subdirectories as well as layering, so a base config can live at the repo root, and we can have two apps with different toolchains that configure themselves when we `cd` into them.

 > **Note**
 > To have VS Code respect development environments, simply make sure that you